Teacher's Manual

 • Use the browser zoom for the app preview.
 Zoom twice as much as you think you need to.

-• Zoom in and out (on Mac) but keep in mind that if you do it too much it can be jarring.
+• but keep in mind that if you do it too much it can be jarring.
 Only do it for emphasis, or on very small UI elements.
 You shouldn't need to constantly Ctrl+scroll in for legibility of main text/code.
 Use default font sizes and/or switch to smaller resolutions so that the baseline is legible.

 • Set up a Screenflow keyboard shortcut for "Add markers" to make post-processing easier.